Florida Gators Camps and Clinics

 - Can I send a physical instead of getting a doctor’s signature?

-We can only accept a physical that has been completed within one year of the last day of your camp session.
-Physicals can be sent by email to mbasketballmail -at- gators.ufl.edu, by fax to 352-377-8483 or by mail to Men’s Basketball Camp, PO Box 14485, Gainesville, FL 32604.
+Physicals that have been completed within one year of the last day of your camp session may be submitted in lieu of a doctor’s signature on the waiver.
+Physicals can be uploaded to your account, sent by email to mbasketballmail - @ - gators.ufl.edu, by fax to 352-377-8483 or by mail to Men’s Basketball Camp, PO Box 14485, Gainesville, FL 32604.

 - Do I need medical insurance to attend camp?

-If a player doesn’t have medical insurance, they can purchase insurance for the week at Floridian Quote.
+If a player doesn’t have medical insurance, they can purchase insurance for camp at Floridian Quote

 - May parents watch?